-- Seminars. - Individual and group activities: Course works, flash presentations. - On line activities: Through the Virtual Campus - Problems and study-cases: critical reading of papers
+- Seminars. - Individual and group activities: Course works, flash presentations. - Problems and study-cases: critical reading of papers

 Methodology

 Due to the special circumstances derived from the health crisis caused by COVID-19, this subject may have both face-to-face classes and virtual teaching, depending on the health situation.
 In principle, it will be face-to-face in the classroom with the professor, as specified at the schedule of the course.
 In the event that the circumstances evolve towards a change in attendance, it will be reported in due course.